Visualizing Data

 ggplot(data = [dataset],

-mapping = aes(x = [x-variable], y = [y-variable])) +
+mapping = aes(x = [x_variable], y = [y_variable])) +

 geom_xxx() +